ncatlab/nlab-content/pages/2/8/9/6/26982/content.md

 Zero-one measures form a [[monad]], which we denote by $(S,\eta_S,\mu_S)$, a submonad of the [[Giry monad]].
 It can be seen as an analogue of the monad of [[completely prime filters]] ([[sober topological space#Reflection|sobrification]]) on $Top$, and because of that we also call it the **sobrification monad of measurable spaces** (see also at [[sober measurable space]]).
-This monad is defined abstractly in [MP'22](#det_submonad) (based on previous work, see the references therein), here we give a more explicit description.
+This monad is defined abstractly in [MP'22](#det_submonad) (based on previous work, see the references), here we give a more explicit description.

 In what follows, let $X$ be a [[measurable space]], and denote its [[sigma-algebra]] by $\Sigma_X$.